Skip to content

 ACTION

 Fast deterministic replay (<1s) with AI self-healing fallback.
-Two forms are available:
+Use the structured action: form for all supported actions:

 yaml